adamj537/Code-Library/README.md

 # Code-Library
-Low-level drivers, utilities, examples, and project outlines for microcontrollers
+Low-level drivers, utilities, examples, and project outlines for microcontrollers.
+The goal is that applications written using these files should work across multiple platforms.

 Organization is by four top-level folders:
-* Project - main files for a project
+* Examples - projects using the library, used for demo and testing.
+* External Peripherals - code to control hardware other than a microcontroller (i.e. external chips).
-* Processors - drivers for microcontroller peripherals
+* Processor Peripherals - drivers for microcontroller peripherals.
+* Project - generic top-level files for new projects.
-* Utilities - files to calculate, store, or otherwise manipulate data
+* Utilities - files to calculate, store, or otherwise manipulate data.
-* Drivers - code to control hardware other than a microcontroller